SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 ## Search
 - A **search algorithm** explores the state space by generating successors of already-explored states i.e. expanding the states.
 - A **search strategy** is defined by picking the order of node expansion.
 Performance of strategies are evaluated by the following metrics:
-	- **Completeness:** Does it always find a solution if one exists?
 	- **Time Complexity:** How long does it take to find a solution?
 	- **Space Complexity:** How much memory is needed to perform the search?
+	- **Completeness:** Does it always find a solution if one exists?
 	- **Optimality:** Does it always find the best (least-cost) solution?

 ### Performance Evaluation
-- Measuring difficulty in AI problem:
+- Measuring difficulty of an AI problem:
 	- Branching Factor (number of successors of a node)
 	- Avg.
 Branching Factor (Total Branches &divide; Num of Non-Leaf Nodes)
 	- Depth of Shallowest Goal Node